haydnwiese/haydnwiese/README.md

 ### Hi there, I'm Haydn 👋
+- I am a developer currently working at [Connected](https://www.connected.io/)!

-- 📚 I’m currently studying Systems Design Engineering at the University of Waterloo
+- I study Systems Design Engineering at the University of Waterloo
-- 📫 How to reach me: hjwiese@uwaterloo.ca
+- How to reach me: hjwiese@uwaterloo.ca
 <!-- [More about me](https://haydnwiese.com)

 <!--